cgrundman/nuclear-magnetic-resonance/README.md

 # Nuclear Magnetic Resonance

 NMR spectroscopy is a non-destructive method for material identification.
-It is a unique process that may become very prevelent in the future in diagnostics and material analysis.
 The current state-of-the-art machines are expensive and in high demand.
 Therefor NMR Data is difficult to come by.

-This repository is meant to serve as a supplement to NMR fundamentals, more specifically Continuous Wave (CW) NMR.
-This repo contains code for generating an NMR signal, processing the raw signal into tradition NMR data, and then showing how pattern recognition can be performed on the generated data.
+The information in this repository is meant to serve as a supplement to Continuous Wave Nuclear Magnetic Resonanse (CW-NMR).
+This repo contains code for generating an NMR signal, processing the raw signal into tradition NMR data, and implementing pattern recognition on the generated data.

-To note, most NMR resources will show Fourier Transform (FT) NMR.
-And there are even further many types of producing material data, incuding multidimensional arrays.
-FT NMR is important, as it allows much much faster material analysis using one of the most important algorithms of the 20th century: the Fourier Transform.
-This data set is for simple 1D data, and will showcase CW NMR, though I hope to add sections of FT NMr at a later time.
+To note, most NMR resources will show Fourier Transform (FT) NMR or one of its offshoots.
+FT-NMR is more relevent, as it allows much much faster material analysis and is basically all of the technology used for lab-ready NMR devices.
+This data set is for simple 1D data, and will showcase CW-NMR, though I hope to add sections of FT-NMR at a later time.

 There are three main components discussed below: Signal Generation, Data Processing, and Pattern Recognition.